FREQUENTLY ASKED QUESTIONS

 To achieve the certification emissions of the seven main greenhouse gases as covered by the UNFCCC have to be calculated: carbon dioxide (CO2); methane (CH4); nitrous oxide (N2O); hydrofluorocarbons (HFCs); perfluorocarbons (PFCs); sulphur hexafluoride (SF6), nitrogen trifluoride (NF3).

 Yes, but with a few exclusions.
-Carbon Offset Commodity certification is not available to commodities that are not considered to be in line with the energy transition and contemporary thinking on meeting climate impact goals.
+Carbon Offset Certification is not available to commodities that are not considered to be in line with the energy transition and contemporary thinking on meeting climate impact goals.
 As a result, Carbon Offset Certification is not available for thermal coal transactions.
 Other exclusions may be considered for commodities or transactions considered as in contradiction with the value and environmental objectives of the Carbon Offset Certification intiative.

 The voluntary carbon market is an over-the-counter non-standardized market where private investors, organizations and companies can voluntarily purchase carbon reduction certificates to mitigate their own GHG emissions footprint.